Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 \begin{maintheorem} Connected closed $2q$-manifolds with $\pi$-finite tangential $(q-1)$-type\footnote{A $2q$-manifold has $\pi$-finite tangential $(q-1)$-type if $\pi_iF$ is finite for all $i \leq q-1$ and all basepoints, where $F$ is the homotopy fiber of the classifying map $M \to \rB O(2q)$ of the tangent bundle.} are stably diffeomorphic if and only if they are indistinguishable by semisimple field theories. \end{maintheorem} This theorem appears as Theorem~\ref{thm:MainThm}.
 We will discuss a number of applications below, such as the existence of semisimple field theories which can distinguish smooth structure.

 To prove Theorem B, we introduce and study a class of \emph{super topological field theories} generalizing well known constructions of Dijkgraaf-Witten, Freed and Quinn~\cite{MR1048699,MR1240583,MR1256993,MR1338394}.
-Associated to each such \emph{generalized Dijkgraaf-Witten theory} is a certain numerical dimension, called its \emph{type} and defined below at the end of Section~\ref{sec:introDW}.
-We show that generalized Dijkgraaf-Witten theories are semisimple (Theorem~\ref{thm:DWareSemisimple}) and that type-$(q-1)$ generalized Dijkgraaf-Witten theories distinguish \emph{non} stably diffeomorphic $2q$-manifolds, provided they have $\pi$-finite $(q-1)$-types (Theorem~\ref{thm:DWareSemisimple}), proving Theorem B.
+Associated to each such \emph{finite path integral theory} is a certain numerical dimension, called its \emph{type} and defined below at the end of Section~\ref{sec:introDW}.
+We show that finite path integral theories are semisimple (Theorem~\ref{thm:DWareSemisimple}) and that type-$(q-1)$ finite path integral theories distinguish \emph{non} stably diffeomorphic $2q$-manifolds, provided they have $\pi$-finite $(q-1)$-types (Theorem~\ref{thm:DWareSemisimple}), proving Theorem B.